25+ DEI metrics and KPIs you should be tracking in 2025 to improve inclusivity at work

 What is an example of a strong diversity hiring metric?

-An exemplary diversity hiring metric is the "Representation Rate."
+An exemplary diversity hiring metric is the representation rate.
 This metric goes beyond mere headcount and quantifies the percentage of underrepresented groups within the overall workforce compared to their availability in the labor market.
+It helps organizations assess if their workforce reflects the broader diversity of the talent pool, aligning with DEI benchmarks and DEI goals for work.

 Importance of DEI metrics for leaders in a workplace